The Cube (British game show): Original series (2009–15)

 The contestant is given two forms of assistance, each of which may be used once.
 "Simplify" reduces the difficulty of a game, and may be used after any unsuccessful attempt.
 The exact nature of the change, such as by allowing more time or increasing the size of a target zone, is not revealed until the contestant chooses to use Simplify.
 The change remains in effect until the contestant either completes that game or runs out of lives.
 "Trial Run" allows the contestant to make one practice attempt at a game with no lives or money at stake, then decide if they want to play or stop.
 This assistance becomes available after they complete the first game, and can only be used upon the introduction of a new one.

 The seventh and final game is worth a jackpot of £250,000; contestants who complete this game are said to have "beaten the Cube".
 It is a more difficult version of one of the six games a contestant previously played.
 In the original format, seven contestants have reached this level, with six choosing to stop and keep their winnings of £100,000.
 The seventh is runner Mo Farah, who successfully completed the final game on an episode of a 2012 celebrity series in which British gold medallist athletes competed for charity.

+On Season 5 Episode 6 a player pulled out due to injury.

 On 25 October 2020, model Andrianna Christofi was revealed as the portrayer of the Body during the original run of the programme.